When will I get my Vanguard tax forms?

 How much can I contribute to my retirement account?

-For the 2016 tax year, the contribution limits for IRAs (both traditional and Roth) and employer-sponsored retirement plans are below.
+For the 2017 and 2018 tax years, the contribution limits for IRAs (both traditional and Roth) and employer-sponsored retirement plans are below.
 Note the higher limits for those aged 50 and older.

 Why am I receiving two 1099 tax forms?